Sandhiyamrs/VisionLens-AI-Plant-Disease-Detector/README.md

-Create a professional, full-length README.md for the project:

 Title: VisionLens — AI Plant Disease Detector

-Include the following sections with clean formatting, icons, tables, and beautiful layout:

 1. Project Overview
    - What VisionLens does
    - Why plant disease detection matters